jacklule/DataViz-Syllabus/ConceptTable.md

 [Meta comment: Tables are easy to create with "GitHub Flavored Markdown."](https://help.github.com/articles/github-flavored-markdown/)
 Much easier than creating a table in html.
 Be sure to name the page with .md.

 In html, I would have needed more tags such as html, body, table border=“1”, style="width:50%", and then, after each line, tr for table row, td for table data.
+I also struggled to get the table width right.

 <html>
 <body>